openstack/ironic/doc/source/admin/inspection/migration.rst

 Built-in hooks
 ~~~~~~~~~~~~~~

-Most of the :ironic-inspector-doc:`introspection hooks
+Most of the ironic-inspector introspection hooks have been
-<user/usage.html#plugins>` have been :doc:`migrated to ironic <hooks>`,
+:doc:`migrated to ironic <hooks>`, although many have been migrated for
-although many have been migrated for clarity and consistency.
+clarity and consistency.

 .. list-table:: Hooks mapping
    :header-rows: 1